 A half-hour before Alabama’s pregame meal Saturday at the Crimson Tide’s team hotel, the electricity inexplicably went off on a perfectly sunny Baton Rouge afternoon.

 “Stuff happens,” Alabama coach Nick Saban said.
-“And everybody just kinds of keeps on keeping on because a lot of things happen.”
+“And everybody just kind of keeps on keeping on because a lot of things happen.”

 No. 1 Alabama ate its pregame meal in the dark, and then gulped down LSU for dinner under the Tiger Stadium lights in a 55-17 all-you-can-score buffet against a Tigers’ defense that stayed open like a 24-hour diner.